 Hemorrhoids can appear at any time and can be quite burdensome, painful and embarrassing!
-A large number of people suffer from hemorrhoids, but most primary care physicians (PCP) have only few treatment options before sending you to see a surgeon.
-Most patients leave their PCP’s office with one or two poor options: fill another prescription or consider a visit to see a surgeon.
+A large number of people suffer from hemorrhoids.
+Most primary care physicians (PCP) have only a few options before sending you to see a surgeon.
+Patients leave their PCP’s office with two poor options: fill another prescription or consider a visit to see a surgeon.

 1. Over the Counter – Prep H ointment and various creams, suppositories and wipes.
 The use of these hemorrhoid treatments is designed to be short-term.
 Many cause constriction of the vessels and lubrication of the tissue to aid in passage of stool more easily and decrease the abrasions from harder stools or ease the damage of over-wiping the external anus and tissues.
 Long term use is a problem as the tissues of the area start to have rebound swelling once the topicals are discontinued.
 This keeps patients buying more products without fixing anything.

 2. Prescriptions – originally designed as the next option, these products are slightly more effective yet have systemic risks that many practitioners fail to recognize.
 Cortisone products may degrade the tissues with prolonged use past a few weeks time, disrupt blood sugar control and adrenal gland steroid production.

 3- Non-surgical Treatments – often the unknown or overlooked solution to internal or external hemorrhoids.
 These treatments include: infrared coagulation (IRC) often referred to as laser treatment, rubber band ligation (RBL) or banding, and sclero-injection or “sclero” for internal hemorrhoids.
 External hemorrhoid treatment includes: incision and drainage (I&D) for external blood clots or thrombosis, minor excisions for some types of skin tags and rubber band ligation (RBL) if the external tissue is a grade 4 prolapsing internal hemorrhoid.